 Later stage methods

-There are many more valuation methods to value businesses, especially for later stage ones, such as First Chicago and Discounted Cash Flow.
+There are many more valuation methods to value businesses, especially for later-stage ones, such as First Chicago and Discounted Cash Flow.
 But they may be too complex and inappropriate for earlier stage businesses.
-For more on valuation, see the International Private Equity and Venture Capital Valuation (IPEV) Guidelines, which represent current best practice, on the valuation of private capital investments.
+For more on valuation, see the International Private Equity and Venture Capital Valuation (IPEV) Guidelines, which represent current best practices, on the valuation of private capital investments.

 One caveat to keep in mind: all methods to value a business to raise venture capital are more art than science!